sensenmann/Franken-10/README.md

 # Intention
-I wanted to upgrade my awesome Creality CR-10 3D Printer to make it work with dual axis - but without building it completly up from the ground.
+I wanted to upgrade my awesome Creality CR-10 3D Printer to make it work with dual axis - but without building it completely up from the ground.
 Also I want to keep the upgrades **cheap**, so everyone can easily join this journey.

 # Benefits